-The first exhibit documents the history of anti-Semitism in Europe.
+The first exhibit documents the history of antisemitism in Europe.
 It has appropriately anti-Semitic quotes from Saint Augustine, from popes, from various heads of state, alongside disgusting portrayals of Jews in art and propaganda.
 The Jew as the devil.
 The Jew as the fat, greedy banker, covered with the ichor and entrails of his latest meal.
-The Jews were reviled, it says.
-Hated and scored across Europe.

-The exhibit leads on into another room into another room that contains the little gold stars and white armbands that were used to mark Jews in Nazi occupied territories.
-Mementos and diaries from the occupation area are displayed, unreadable, as they are written in Italian, Polish, Yiddish, and German, but an unimpeachable testament to the fact that a human hand wrote them.
-There is a wall of photographs, some with charred and crumpled edges, each containing a perfectly ordinary person doing perfectly ordinary activities– riding a bike or playing croquet.
+The next room has the little gold stars and white armbands that were used to mark Jews in Nazi occupied territories, along with mementos and diaries written in Italian, Polish, Yiddish, and German.
+There is a wall of photographs, some with charred and crumpled edges.
+One young man is on a bike, while the other plays croquet.

-I left the Hall of Names, and then I stood before a great triangular window, standing in brilliant contrast to the dull, cement fixtures of the rest of the museum.
-Just outside these doors there was a balcony hanging off the side of Mt.
-Herzl, opening onto stunning view.
-The view is an open valley resting between green hills, covered in parts by a patchwork quilt of houses, the suburbs of Jerusalem, gleaming white in the noontime sun.
+Leaving the Hall of Names, I found myself standing in front of a great triangular window with sunlight streaming through in brilliant contrast to the dull, cement fixtures of the rest of the museum.
+On the other side of this window, a balcony hung off the side of Mt.
+Herzl, opening onto stunning view: a valley resting between green hills, covered in parts by a patchwork quilt of houses, the suburbs of Jerusalem, gleaming white in the noontime sun.

 I should perhaps step back for a moment.
 As an American, it has always been a challenge to wrap my head around Israeli political commitments, particularly the commitment to a “Jewish State”.
-I come from a culture where the wall of separation between religion and government is deeply engrained.
-I take a secular government for granted.
+I come from a culture where the wall of separation between religion and government is deeply ingrained.

 And yet, I understand how this commitment forms within a world where Jewish State is necessary to shelter the Jewish people from forces bent on their destruction.